 Mix together the flour, oats, parsley, dried milk, and salt.

-NOTE: This is a really crumbly dough!
-You may have to add more water if you
+This is a really crumbly dough!
+You may have to add more water to roll it out.

 To make biscuits using a dog-bone cutter, roll the dough about 1/4″ thick, and cut with a 3 1/2″ cutter (or the size of your choice).
 Gather and re-roll the scraps, and continue to cut biscuits until you’ve used all the dough.

 To make dog “cookies” for people, drop the dough in walnut-sized balls onto the prepared baking sheets.
 Flatten them to about 1/4″..

 Bake the biscuits for about 40 to 60 minutes, baking the smaller cookies for a shorter amount of time.
 When finished, the biscuits will be dark golden brown, and will be dry and crisp all the way through.